Fetz/reads/subscriptions.md

-# :school: A list of subscriptions online recommendations
+# :link: A list of subscriptions online

 ## Ratings